ksajolaer/Borderless-Arc/README.md

-# Automated Borderless Arc app is now avalible for testing!
+# Automated Borderless Arc app is now available for testing!
 However, if you still want to do it yourself, proceed with the guide below.

 ### Guide for Borderless Arc Browser, tested on latest version of macOS Ventura, Sonoma, Sequoia and Arc.